 Group therapy is a powerful tool for growth and change.
 In group therapy, 5-10 individuals meet face to face to share their struggles and concerns with the facilitation of one or two trained group therapists.
 The power in group therapy lies in the unique opportunity to receive multiple perspectives, support, encouragement, and feedback from other individuals in a safe and confidential environment.
 These interpersonal interactions can provide group members an opportunity to deepen their level of self-awareness and to learn how they relate to others.
 Group therapy can be a safe and supportive place to experiment with new ideas and ways of being.

 For many emotional concerns, personal struggles, and relationship issues that college students face, group therapy is the most effective treatment modality.
 Because group therapy is so effective, the Counseling Center offers a wide array of groups to address the needs of students.

 We feel confident that group therapy is one of the most effective and beneficial treatments to address the common issues faced by our students, but we understand that for some, the idea of joining a therapy group can be daunting.
 Although some students are initially intimidated and hesitant about participating in group therapy, group members consistently describe group therapy as a very helpful and positive experience.

 Before beginning therapy sessions, you'll need to schedule a brief assessment.
 During your assessment, the therapist will ask you questions and help you decide on next steps.
-This could include scheduling a longer in-person assessment, referral to a campus or community resource, meeting with one of our therapy group leaders, or a combination of these.
+This could include scheduling an in-person assessment and group orientation with one of our therapy group leaders.

 How to Get the Most out of Group Therapy